Ismail Qemali: Independence of Albania

-The Balkan wars marked the end of Ottoman rule in the region.
+The Balkan Wars marked the end of Ottoman rule in the region.
 In September 1912, Qemali along with Luigj Gurakuqi traveled to Bucharest to consult with the Albanian community in Romania.
 Later he departed for Vienna and kept in touch through telegram with Austro-Hungarian officials and supported as a solution their intervention in Albania.
 On 12 November Qemali met with officials from the Austro-Hungarian foreign ministry and they told him of their sympathies for the Albanians and their situation but could not do much due to the continuing war.
-Foreign Minister Count Leopold Berchtold supported Qemali's views on the Albanian question and placed a boat at his disposal.
+Foreign Minister Leopold Berchtold supported Qemali's views on the Albanian question and placed a boat at his disposal.
 From Trieste, Qemali sailed to Durrës by mid November, however his stay was short due to Ottoman authorities objecting to his presence with Serb forces approaching the city and he left for Vlorë arriving there on 26 November.
-Meanwhile, his son Ethem Bey Vlora had summoned Albanian representatives to Vlorë from all over Albania.
+Meanwhile, his son Ethem had summoned Albanian representatives to Vlorë from all over Albania.

-Qemali was a principal figure in the secession of Albania from the Ottoman Empire, in the Albanian Declaration of Independence and the formation of the independent Albania on 28 November 1912.
-This signaled the end of more than 400 years of "de juro" Ottoman rule in Albania.
-Together with Gurakuqi, he raised the flag on the balcony of the two-story building in Vlorë where the Declaration of Independence had just been signed.
+Qemali was the principal figure in the secession of Albania from the Ottoman Empire, in the Albanian Declaration of Independence and the formation of the independent Albania on 28 November 1912.
+This signaled the end of more than 400 years of Ottoman rule in Albania.
+Together with Gurakuqi, he raised the Albanian flag on the balcony of the two-story building in Vlorë where the Declaration of Independence had just been signed.

+Prime minister

 The establishment of the government was postponed for the fourth session of the Assembly of Vlorë, held on 4 December 1912, until representatives of all regions of Albania arrived to Vlorë.
 The Ottoman Council of Ministers opposed his actions preferring Albanian autonomy and requested that Qemali give military assistance to the Ottoman Third Army trapped in southern Albania.
 Aware of the collapse of the Ottoman Empire in the Balkans, Qemali asked the Great Powers to recognise and support an independent Albania.